News 12 Connecticut - News, Traffic & Weather

 Sun.
 1/29 10 a.m.-7 p.m.

 Photos of President Donald Trump as his administration takes the reins of power.
-(Getty Images)
+(Getty Images / Pool)

-Would you like to see restrictions on the flow of immigrants into this country?

 Yes